PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ```

 The package lazygit is a shell application that uses the original lazygit from
-the nixpkgs, but also sets the config file to point to the nix store.
+the Nixpkgs, but also sets the config file to point to the nix store.
 The config
-can be written in nix and converted to yaml.
+can be written in nix and converted to YAML.

 By default, lazygit will open a new Neovim instance inside a floating window
-where the nvim plugin runs it inside the terminal.
+where the Neovim plugin runs it inside the terminal.
 This configuration makes
 lazygit to open selected files in the current Neovim session instead.
 This is
 achieved using the environment variable `$NVIM_SELF`, which points to the
 executable of the edition and is automatically set up by the utilities when